Authorised Officers

 Authorised Officers have the authority to:

-• ask to see your ticket (and concession identification where appropriate), even when you have left the vehicle or a paid area of a station
+• see your ticket and concession identification where appropriate, even when you have left the vehicle or a paid area of a station

 • ask to see evidence which confirms your identity

-• arrest you until satisfied evidence confirms your name and address
+• arrest you until your name and address is verified by evidence

 • arrest you until the police arrive if you refuse to comply